Anti-Discrimination Knowledge Gaps

 Healers at the Gate

-In partnership with GLIDE’s Center for Social Justice, this healthcare training program brings together campus security supervisors, nurses and nursing supervisors, social workers, and other healthcare professionals from across UCSF to interact and commune, in service and dialogue, with people impacted by racism, homelessness, and substance abuse.
+In partnership with GLIDE’s Center for Social Justice, this healthcare training program brings together campus security supervisors, nurses and nursing supervisors, social workers, and other healthcare professionals from across UCSF to interact and commune, in service and dialogue, with people impacted by homelessness.

 Alabama Pilgrimage